 Dalhousie has a plethora of stay options from all genres.
 You can choose from peaceful homestays to luxury resorts.
 We looked for a decent hotel for a comfortable stay with family and zeroed in on Hotel Grand View.

 The staff here was courteous, helpful and fulfilled all our special requirements regarding our stay with a toddler.
 The property has both outdoor and indoor play areas (which was thoroughly enjoyed by kids) and a pretty view.

-However, I would recommend if you are travelling alone and would like more solace then opt for options in the outskirts, like Bakrota hill.
+However, I would recommend if you are traveling alone and would like more solace then opt for options in the outskirts, like Bakrota hill.

 Besides the private ones, HPTDC operates some beautiful hotels here, like Hotel Devdar in Khajjiar which is beautifully located and gives you a chance to cherish the meadows of Khajjiar closely.

-In addition to these three destinations, you may explore a little offbeat and charming village ‘Barot’, which is a little over 110 kms from Dharamshala.
+In addition to these three destinations, you may explore a little offbeat and charming village ‘Barot’, which is a little over 110 km from Dharamshala.

 In this article, I have covered all the things you can do during a quick getaway to Dalhousie.
 However, on a more leisurely vacation, you can further explore the Churches, Libraries, Markets and Colonial buildings.
 I will elaborate on those in my upcoming article on a ‘Complete Guide to Dalhousie’.

 Do you still have any questions or suggestions or need any help in planning your trip to Dalhousie?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans.